myokit/model-list/README.md

 Known as: HuVECI (this terminology starts with Himeno 2015)

+Note: This and subsequent huvec models use an iterative procedure to implement calcium buffering, which makes it difficult to replicate in modelling frameworks.

 Modifications:
 - Contraction from Negroni and Lascano, 2008
 - Hinch 2004 approximation for LCC-RyR coupling